rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 - Enterprise-grade Location Cloud API and device management
 - Trusted relationships with fleet and logistics customers
 - The P1 Tags feature for customer-native integration
+- P1 Positioning Engine for sensor fusion across diverse aiding sources

 Adding indoor mesh networking and asset beacon support extends these strengths into new markets.
 Polaris provides the geographic truth; the mesh network extends that truth indoors to every pallet, container, and asset.

-The opportunity is significant: every P1 fleet customer is also a potential asset tracking customer.
+The opportunity is significant: every P1 fleet customer is also a potential Location as a Service customer.
 Every pallet on every truck, every container in every warehouse, every package in transit, all manageable through a single platform, all anchored to Polaris-grade positioning.

-**P1 provides the location, network, and integration layer.
-Customers track anything, anywhere, anytime.**
+**P1 provides the location.
+Customers subscribe to ubiquitous visibility.**

 ---